NMSSM neutralino dark matter for CDF II $W$-boson mass and muon $g-2$ and the promising prospect of direct detection: Experimental constraints and measurements

-where $\theta$ is the theoretical prediction being calculated and $\mu$ is the experimental central value.
-The uncertainty includes both theoretical error $\tau$ and experimental error $\sigma$.
+where $\theta$ is the calculated theoretical prediction, and $\xi$ is the experimental central value.
+The uncertainty consists of theoretical error $\tau$ and experimental error $\sigma$.

-For most of collider constraints (LEP and LHC Higgs searches), we apply a $2\sigma$ hard cut likelihood function as implemented in the \texttt{NMSSMTool-5.5.2}.
-On the other hand, several theoretical conditions such as Landau Pole or tachyonic problem are also taken into account by using \texttt{NMSSMTools} as well.
-In what follows, we summarize those experimental constraints/measurements which is implemented differently or missing in \texttt{NMSSMTools}.
+For most collider constraints (LEP and LHC Higgs searches), we apply a $2\sigma$ hard cut likelihood function as implemented in the \texttt{NMSSMTool-5.5.2}.
+On the other hand, several theoretical conditions, such as Landau Pole and tachyonic problem, are also addressed with \texttt{NMSSMTools}.
+In what follows, we summarize those experimental constraints/measurements implemented differently or missing in \texttt{NMSSMTools}.